Journey-West/DeltaVision/README.md

 ## Creating a Keywords File

 Keywords allow you to highlight important terms in file diffs.
-Create a file with one keyword per line:
+Create a file with one keyword and color pair per line in the format `keyword:color`:

 ```
-important
-critical
-todo
-bug
+important:yellow
+critical:red
+todo:blue
+bug:orange
 ```

+Each line should contain exactly one keyword, followed by a colon, followed by the color name.
+This allows DeltaVision to highlight each term with its specified color.

 Specify the path to this file as the third parameter when launching DeltaVision.